danielzmeow/Swift-Tutorial/README.md

 ```
 ### Create Sample Data

-Swift can automatically judge type of data and add it to proper place
+Swift can automatically infer the type of data and add it to the proper place.

 ```Swift
 import Foundation